xenia-project/xenia/docs/building.md

 Use the wrapper shell scripts under `bin/` to run tools.
 They will ensure the tools are built (but not that they are up to date) before running and allow switching between the debug and release variants with `--debug`.

+To make life easier you can use `--flagfile=myflags.txt` to specify all arguments, including using `--target=my.xex` to pick an executable.

 ### xenia-info